openstack-archive/fuel-library/docs/pages/installation-instructions/0040-installing-configuring-puppet-master.rst

     * Name: fuel-pm
     * Type: Linux
     * Version: Red Hat (32 or 64 Bit)
-    * Memory: 1024 MB
+    * Memory: 2048 MB
     * Drive space: 16 GB HDD

 * Machine -> Settings... -> Network

     * Adapter 1

+	* Physical network
 	        * Enable Network Adapter
 	        * Attached to: Bridged Adapter
-        * Name: The host machine's network with access to the Internet
+	        * Name: The host machine's network with access to the network on which the physical machines reside

-    * Adapter 2
+	* VirtualBox installation
                 * Enable Network Adapter
                 * Attached to: Hostonly Adapter
                 * Name: vboxnet0

+    * Adapter 2

+        * Enable Network Adapter
+        * Attached to: Bridged Adapter
+        * Name: eth0 (or whichever physical network is attached to the Internet)

 * Machine -> Storage

     * Attach the downloaded ISO as a drive

+If you can't (or would rather not) install from the ISO, you can find instructions for installing from the Fuel Library in :ref:`Appendix A <Create-PM>`.